sidrashahbaz/specs/OrderEntry/manage-medication-order/create-new-medication-order.md

 **Alt-4: Interaction Checking**

 1. Repeat step 1 to 6 from the main scenario.
-2. Physician review the system response of interaction checking and take actions as: **a)**In case any drug or allergy interaction reveals, it sort some other alternate medication and proceed with normal order flow if find no drug to drug or drug to allergy interaction, **b)**In case absence of any drug to drug or drug to allergy interaction, the physician proceeds with normal flow of medication order, **c)**System will set the medication status to active.
+2. Physician review the system response of interaction checking and take actions as:
+..a)In case any drug or allergy interaction reveals, it sort some other alternate medication and proceed with normal order flow if find no drug to drug or drug to allergy interaction, ..b)In case absence of any drug to drug or drug to allergy interaction, the physician proceeds with normal flow of medication order, ..c)System will set the medication status to active.
 3. The step 7 and 8 in main scenario of events are then executed.

 _______________________________________________________________